RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us003/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US002 - Register a job that a collaborator need to have" as there must be a job to associate to every collaborator.
+* There is a dependency on "US002 - Register a job " as there must be a job to associate to every collaborator.

 ### 1.5 Input and Output Data